temporalio/documentation/docs/application-development-guide.md

 #### Send Signal from Workflow

-When a Signal is sent from within a Workflow it is often referred to as sending an External Signal.
+Sending a Signal from within a Workflow is often referred to as sending an External Signal.

-You will see the [SignalExternalWorkflowExecutionInitiated](/docs/references/events#signalexternalworkflowexecutioninitiated) Event in the Workflow Execution Event History of the Workflow that sent the Signal, and the [WorkflowExecutionSignaled](/docs/references/events#workflowexecutionsignaled) Event in the Event History of the Workflow that receives the Signal.
+The [SignalExternalWorkflowExecutionInitiated](/docs/references/events#signalexternalworkflowexecutioninitiated) Event appears in the Workflow Execution Event History of the Workflow that sent the Signal, and the [WorkflowExecutionSignaled](/docs/references/events#workflowexecutionsignaled) Event appears in the Event History of the Workflow that receives the Signal.

 <Tabs
 defaultValue="go"